-SYSTEMS' INVESTMENT PERFORMANCE FIRST HALF OF THE 126TH GENERAL ASSEMBLY JANUARY 1, 2005 - DECEMBER 31, 2005
+SYSTEMS' INVESTMENT PERFORMANCE THE 126TH GENERAL ASSEMBLY JANUARY 1, 2005 - DECEMBER 31, 2006

 Section 171.04(D) of the Revised Code requires the ORSC to conduct a semiannual review of the policies, objectives, and criteria of the systems' investment programs.
 The ORSC has hired Evaluation Associates, LLC to conduct the reviews.
 These reports are submitted to the Governor and General Assembly.
-The following is a summary of the investment reviews completed during 2005:
+The following is a summary of the investment reviews completed during the 126th General Assembly: